phooky/contact-tracing-ble/README.md

 (For a quick guide to setting this code up on a Raspberry Pi, see the `RPi_setup.md` document.)

+Official strategy guide: run it in debug mode and log to stdout to see EN packets as they come in. `sudo ./ctd -d -l -`

 Building and running the exposure notification daemon
 -----------------------------------------------